geotools/geotools/docs/user/tutorial/quickstart/java11.rst

 Java 9 introduced the concept of modules to the JVM.

 A module is a named, self-contained bundle of Java code.
 Modules may depend upon other modules, and may export packages from themselves to other modules that depend upon them.
-Module configuration is controled by the :file:`module-info.java` file.
+Module configuration is controlled by the :file:`module-info.java` file.

 For a more detailed overview of the module system, refer to the `State of the Module System <http://openjdk.java.net/projects/jigsaw/spec/sotms/>`_.